 - If you are being seen for a knee or ankle problem, please wear or bring a pair of shorts, or pants that can easily be pulled above the knee level.

-- Women having an upper extremity injury should wear a sports bra or tank top without under-wires to not interfere with x-rays.
+- Women having an upper extremity injury should wear a sports bra or tank top without underwires so as not interfere with X-rays.